 It only costs a few dollars in premiums, and it can make a huge difference if you are hurt in a crash.
 Understand that motorcyclists are more times than not seriously injured when involved in a crash, due to the fact that they are not surrounded by a steel cage.

 Additionally, you may be able to recover funds to pay for damage to your motorcycle if you have purchased:

 - Collision coverage – covers damage that results from an impact with another object such as a car, tree, pole, or road sign

 - Comprehensive coverage – pays for losses caused by factors such as wind, rain, theft, or a collision with a deer or other animal

 - Custom parts and equipment coverage (CPE) – covers a portion of damages to any custom parts on your motorcycle

 Most insurance providers offer these additional coverages, and you can speak to yours about adding them to your policy.
 Keep in mind that you must have had these coverages prior to an accident in order to make use of them.
 Purchasing them after the fact will not help you when making a claim for damages.

 Recommended Responsible Minimum Insurance Coverage for Indiana Motorists

 Note: Your individual situation may differ from below.

 Don’t wait to take action after a crash.
-Reach out to a Indianapolis motorcycle accident lawyer who rides.
-Randy Sevenish is a known and highly respected motorcycle advocate that truly respects the rights of motorcyclists across Indiana and will aggressively pursue the compensation you deserve.
+Reach out to learn about working with an Indianapolis motorcycle accident lawyer who rides.
+Randy Sevenish is a known and highly respected motorcycle advocate that truly respects the rights of motorcyclists across Indiana.
+He can pursue the compensation you deserve.